tramaLabs/web/README.md

 The source code should be placed in `src`; public/static files should be placed in `public` so they can be included in the build process.

-If you want to start with a clean and minimal source code without the predefined components and tests, just use the `src-clean` instead by renaming it to `src` (and removing or renaming the older one to something like `src-example`).

 ### Components

 This project leverages the Atomic Design methodology to create a scalable and easy to maintain component folder structure.
 See [why](https://github.com/diegohaz/arc#why).

 If you are creating a component and you don't know if it is an atom, a molecule or an organism, don't worry so much.
 It will be easy to move it later.

-You can use the [components](src/components) folder here as an example or refer to the [Pattern Lab Demo](http://demo.patternlab.io/) which this project is based on.
+You can use the [components](src/components) folder here as an example or refer to the [Pattern Lab Demo](http://demo.patternlab.io/).
 Basically, you can think this way:

 - An **atom** is a native html tag or a React Component that renders an html tag;
 - A **molecule** is a group of atoms;